Home

 When to plant -- Plant your seeds when you receive them for best germination

-Use small pots or cups that have drainage holes.
+Use small pots or cups with drainage holes.
 Fill the pots, without packing down the soil.
-Place a seed on top and cover with a thin layer of long-fibered sphagnum moss (not ground peat moss).
+Place a seed on top and cover with a thin layer of long-fibered sphagnum moss (not ground peat moss) or a very thin layer of vermiculite.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.
-If you don't have moss, sprinkle a small amount of your potting mix around the seeds.
+If you don't have moss or vermiculite, sprinkle a small amount of your potting mix around the seeds.
 Add water until everything is evenly moist (but not soggy).

 Until the seeds sprout, ensure that the surface soil doesn't dry out.
 A propagation dome or plastic box works well for maintaining moisture.
 Keep it open slightly to allow fresh air to circulate, to prevent stem rot later on.

 Keep the pots in a bright spot out of direct sun.
-An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights")
+A bright LED panel kept 3-4 inches (8-10 cm) away provides the right amount of light (See: "Growing indoors with LED lights")

 They sprout well between 68 and 78 degrees F (20-26°C) during the day, and 65-70°F (18-21°C) at night.
 I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

-These seeds take longer to sprout than typical Impatiens, and they usually sprout at different times.
-Most of them should sprout between about 4 and 6 months, but a few may sprout later or sooner.
+These seeds take longer to sprout than typical Impatiens, and they can sprout at different times.
+They usually begin sprouting at about 6 months, and can continue for 2-3 months.
 Please be patient with them.
 Increase the air ventilation slightly after they sprout to avoid rot.
 Continue keeping the soil surface moist (but not soggy) for 8 weeks after they sprout.

 Lighting -- They like bright, filtered light.
 Young seedlings should be protected from sun the first 2-3 months.
-Older plants grow well in bright shade, dappled sunlight, or morning sun.
+Older plants grow well in bright shade or some weak sun.
 Shade from strong afternoon sun.

-Fertilizing -- The first 2 months, feed every 7 days with a small amount of dilute liquid fertilizer (1/8 strength).
+Fertilizing -- When they are 5-7 days old, feed every 2-3 weeks with a small amount of dilute liquid fertilizer (1/8 strength).
 Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
 After 2 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 Transplanting -- When your plants are about 2 inches tall (5 cm), gently transfer them to larger pots.
-Avoid letting the soil ball break apart when repotting, which can damage the roots.
+Use a fast-draining mix, like 1 part potting soil to 2 parts perlite.
+Avoid disturbing the roots when repotting, which can damage them.

-Watering -- Try to keep the soil evenly moist, but not fully saturated.
+Watering -- Try to keep the soil evenly moist most of the time, but not constantly saturated.
 Avoid letting it dry out completely.

 Climate -- It grows well for me indoors between 60 and 80 degrees F (16-27°C).
 I have no knowledge of how well it grows outside that temperature range.
 I don't think it will be happy below 50 degrees F (10°C).